Find Grad Schools

 100% Women

 Eastern Virginia Medical School comes in at #4 on our list of the most popular colleges offering master's degrees in comparative and laboratory animal medicine.
 During the most recent year for which we have data, 6 people received their master's degree in comparative and laboratory animal medicine from Eastern Virginia Medical School.
-Around 40% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Of these students, 100% were women and 33% were members of underrepresented racial-ethnic groups.

 2 Yearly Graduations